scottehastings16/mdanderson-integration-shopify/README.md

   > 2. Find the Order processing section.
 Near the bottom of this section you will find Additional content & scripts.

   And then you'll need to add the following code.
 Before you begin, make sure to set `tealium_enabled` to `true`, and to set the `tealium_account`, `tealium_profile`, and `tealium_environment` variables to match what you configure in the settings.
+  The expected string value for 'variable a' on line 168 is **'//tags.tiqcdn.com/utag/mdanderson/childrensart.org/prod/utag.js'**

   ```
   {% assign tealium_enabled = false %}